superseva/talisman/README.md

 -   Make a ROLL using the 'Roll' button on top of the character sheet or click on Attributes/Aspect to prepopulate the roll-dialog.
 -   Macro for opening the dialog in case you need it `game.talisman.RollDialog.prepareDialog();`
--   Roller will try to add some modifiers like wounds or agility penalty. \
+-   Roller will try to calculate some modifiers like wounds or agility penalty. \
     ![modifiers](./help/roll-modifiers.jpg)
 -   Mark Aspect you choose to have a cap of 7 by right clicking on it. \
     ![ascpects](./help/aspects.jpg)